Humanities Shoot; 17th June 2019

 Core modules

-You will be encouraged to engage with analytical and critical approaches to learning, to help you develop the confidence and skills to excel at university-level.
+We'll encourage you to engage with analytical and critical approaches to learning. by the end of the module, you will have developed the confidence and skills needed to excel in your studies.

 Core modules